Australia's Uranium Mines

 In October 2008 Uranium One announced a joint venture with Mitsui (49%) to complete development of the project, with Mitsui paying $104 million towards the eventual $138 million cost.
 Similar joint ventures with Mitsui would apply to Gould Dam and Billeroo.
 In May 2012 Mitsui announced that it was withdrawing from the project.
 The parties negotiated the terms of Mitsui's withdrawal, regulatory approval was given during the third quarter of 2012, and Uranium One "recognised a gain of $17.2 million as a result of the transaction".

 In December 2008 Uranium One announced an engineering, procurement, and construction management contract with Ausenco Ltd to build the mine.
-Total capital cost envisaged was A$ 118 million.
-The plant, including pulsed column solvent extraction circuit, is modular and can later be relocated to Gould's Dam if required.
-A mine life of six years (including ramp-up) is expected.
-Capital expenditure of about $20 million was anticipated during 2011, of which $10 million is related to wellfield development and $10 million for other construction activities and fixed asset purchases.
+Total capital cost envisaged was A$ 118 million, including pulsed column solvent extraction circuit.
+A mine life of six years (including ramp-up) was expected.
+In 2011 capital expenditure of about $20 million comprised $10 million for wellfield development and $10 million for other construction activities and fixed asset purchases.
 Estimated capital expenditure for 2012 was $25 million.